 World's oldest known winery, 6,100 years of wine history

-What is the best time of year to visit attractions in Armenia?
+When is the best season to visit attractions in Armenia?

 April-May and September-October for ideal weather and fewer crowds.
 June-August is hot in Yerevan but best for high-altitude hikes.
 Winter brings snow and cold.